PaiSolutions/Code-Drop/posts/Outlook-Signatures.md

 3. Provide a description, choose an expiration option, and click the "Add" button.
 4. **Note**: The secret value will be displayed once.
 Make sure to copy it and store it securely.

+### PowerShell Code
+Here we will edit my code to help you with your